zapier/zapier-platform/packages/zapier-platform-cli/README.md

 There's a more in-depth explanation [here](https://zapier.com/developer/documentation/v2/deduplication/).

 ### Why are my triggers complaining if I don't provide an explicit `id` field?
-I didn't have to do that in the Web Builder!

 For deduplication to work, we need to be able to identify and use a unique field.
-For WB apps, we guessed if `id` wasn't present.
+In older, legacy Zapier Web Builder apps, we guessed if `id` wasn't present.
 In order to ensure we don't guess wrong, we now require that the developers send us an `id` field.
 If your objects have a differently-named unique field, feel free to adapt this snippet and ensure this test passes:

 ```js
 // ...